 Don’t forget that the National Youth Theatre does offer scholarships.
 There are only a limited number of them.
 Plus, you need to be organised with your application supporting documents if you want one.

-5. Look At Backstage Opportunities
+5. National Youth Theatre Backstage Opportunities

 All eyes are on the actors.
 But surrounding every stage are teams of backstage workers.
 Lights, sound, props, costume, wigs, set designers and builders, stage managers, licensed chaperones, front of house managers, stewards, box office staff and cleaners all play an important role in bringing a play and the audience together.
 Some of these areas have an industry skills shortage.